LAST QUARTER 2025

 Euonymus europaeus

-Spindle is a spreading deciduous shrub or small tree growing to a height of 3 metres.
-Its pink 4-lobed fruits split to display orange seeds during autumn.
-These fruits were found near Roes Well.
+Spindle is a deciduous shrub or small tree that can reach a height of 3 metres.
+Its pink, four-lobed fruits open to reveal orange seeds in the autumn.
+These fruits were located near Roes Well.

 #